 International Workshop on Sustainability of Food Supply Chains

 This international workshop was sponsored by the British Council (Newton Fund) and the Brazilian National Council for state Funding Agencies.
 Its aim was to increase researcher mobility in Eco food supply chain systems and promote new international collaborations, networks and projects.
 It had the participation of twenty researchers from the UK and twenty researchers from Brazil.
-It was organised and coordinated by Dr Luciano Batista from Northampton Business School.
+It was organised and coordinated by Dr Luciano Batista.

 Joint research output in terms of conference papers and articles in the area of Marketing Ethics and Sustainability.

-Northampton Business School hosting the 2016 ISBE SIG conference to create networking opportunities and future collaboration.
+University of Northampton hosted the 2016 ISBE SIG conference to create networking opportunities and future collaboration.